leah-massey/Tennis-Ranking-Game/README.md

 ## Setup

-To run this project :
+### To run this project :

-clone this repository
+Clone this repository

 ```
 $ git clone https://github.com/leah-massey/Tennis-Ranking-Game.git
 ```

-Check that you have Ruby installed (if not installed, follow link to install: ["https://www.ruby-lang.org/en/documentation/installation/"]
+Check that you have Ruby installed (if not installed, follow link to install: ["https://www.ruby-lang.org/en/documentation/installation/"])

 ```
 $ ruby --version